dlazesz/cfpdb/README.md

 ## Setup

-There is multiple way to setup your own instance:
+There are multiple ways to setup your own instance:

 - Run the program in cron: HOME=$HOME $HOME/cfpbd/run_update_in_venv.py >> $HOME/cfpbd/update.log 2>&1
 - Run the program in virtualenv: run_update_in_venv.py